jonathan-laurent/personal-website/provider/software/katql-documentation.md

     * `S(d[/d.K])` is equivalent to `S(s[/1]), K(d[/1])` in our example
 + `time[e]` is an expression giving the time at which event `e` (defined in the pattern) occured.
-When only an expression is given between curly brackets after the `do` keyword, it refers to the action of priting the value of this expression in a new line of the output file generated by the query engine (`output.csv` by default).
+When only an expression is given between curly brackets after the `return` keyword, it refers to the action of priting the value of this expression in a new line of the output file generated by the query engine (`output.csv` by default).